vrchatapi/vrchatapi-csharp/docs/InviteApi.md

 [[Back to README]](../README.md)

-## GetFavorite
+## InviteUser

-> Favorite GetFavorite (string favoriteId)
+> Notification InviteUser (string userId)

-Show Favorite
+Invite User

-Return information about a specific Favorite.
+Sends an invite to a user.
+Returns the Notification of type `invite` that was sent.

 ### Example